ksu-is/Connect42025/project roadmap.md

-1.)
-Create readme file
+-Create readme file

-2.)
-Create roadmap file
+-Create roadmap file

-3.)
-Create a python file
+-Create a python file

-4.)
-Install Numpy
+-Install Numpy

-5.)
-Sprint 1
+-Sprint 1

-6.)
-Begin coding the Connect 4
+-Begin coding the Connect 4
 -4/17 imported numpy into the code
-  -4/17 began coding the move system as well as the board -4/17 started on the code for python to check for a win (four in a row)
+-4/17 began coding the move system as well as the board -4/17 started on the code for python to check for a win (four in a row) -4/17 complete and submit sprint 2

-7.)
-Sprint 2

-8.)
-Sprint 3
+-Sprint 3